 Such a notion as openness of national economy is closely connected with the process of globalization.
-The openness means a degree of intensity with which the country "dives" into the international economic relations.
+The openness means a degree of intensity with which the country "submerse" into the international economic relations.
 As it has been already said, the size of exports and imports of goods and services, export and import of capital and liberalization of legislation about the foreign economic activity of residents and nonresidents etc. are the characteristics of openness.
 The Global Enabling Trade Index which is calculated by the World Economic Forum is the most widespread index of openness.

 According to this index the most "open" country in 2014 was Singapore (the index is equal to 5.9).
-Hong Kong was on the 2nd place - 5.5, Netherlands - on the third one- 5.3, index of New Zealand was 5.2, and in Finland it was 5.2.
-The United States were on the 15th place - 5.0, Ukraine occupied 83th one (3.8) and Russian Federation - 105th place (3.5).
-Chad was the least open country with index 2.5 in 2014 [41]
+Hong Kong was on the 2nd place -5.5, Netherlands - on the third one -5.3, index of New Zealand was 5.2, and in Finland it was 5.2.
+The United States were on the 15th place -5.0, Russian Federation -105th place (3.5).
+Chad was the least open country with index 2.5 in 2014 [49].